bscan/Data-Class/README.md

 ```

 All primitive hints are always available and do not need to be imported
-from Type::Hints.
+from Data::Class.
 However, you can explicitly import hints if you want
 to satisfy Perl::Critic or generally prefer the readability.

 ### What about attributes?

-Many people will notice that Type::Hints uses the :int syntax otherwise
+Many people will notice that Data::Class uses the :int syntax otherwise
 used for variable attributes.
 Subroutine attributes are not impacted by
 this notation as they occur prior to signature.